Dr Harriet Tenenbaum

 Athena SWAN Committee Member

-I am an associate editor of the British Journal of Developmental Psychology.
+I am a co-editor of the British Journal of Developmental Psychology.

 - Children’s understanding of equity with a focus on intergroup relations, discrimination, and rights